 Peanut butter is rich in omega-6 fatty acids, but is very low in omega-3s (this is exemplary of the typical American diet).
 We don't need another source of omega-6; we consume enough of it already.

-Almonds have been thorougly touted for their ability to support our hearts (especially their cholesterol-lowering properties), as well as their capacity to help us lose weight, balance blood sugar, improve gut health and fight inflammation.
+Almonds have been thoroughly touted for their ability to support our hearts (especially their cholesterol-lowering properties), as well as their capacity to help us balance blood sugar, improve gut health and fight inflammation.

 Delicious Benefits Of Almond Butter

-Here are a few of my almond and almond butter containing recipes:
+Here are a few of my recipes with nut and seed butter to try.

 - Veggie Rice Wraps with Almond Dipping Sauce